emilosman/homelab/README.md

 - Cron jobs

 ## How?
+> Classical Rhetoric: Applying knowledge and understanding expressively compromises **wisdom** or, in other words, it is systematically useable **knowledge and understanding**.

 ### 1. Home server
 - Create a universal solution to test and deploy a Linux server on an M1 laptop and spare-parts Linux PC.